-FORREST CITY, Ark.
-(KAIT) - Gov. Asa Hutchinson and Dr. Nate Smith, secretary of the Arkansas Department of Health, update the public on the state’s response to the coronavirus, including the latest cases of COVID-19 and deaths.
+LITTLE ROCK, Ark.
+(KAIT) - Gov. Asa Hutchinson and Dr. Nate Smith, secretary of the Arkansas Department of Health, updated the public at 1:30 p.m. on the state’s response to the coronavirus, including the latest cases of COVID-19 and deaths.

 Dr. Smith said Northeast Arkansas and Southwest Arkansas have seen the largest increase in cases recently, pointing out Jonesboro and the West Memphis area and in Northeast Texarkana in Southwest Arkansas.